sanger-pathogens/bactgen-training-app/README.md

 <iframe width="440" height="415" src="https://www.youtube.com/embed/Q8bDuZZ3hXg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Exercise
 With your new found knowledge on how to browse genomes in pathogen watch.
 Navigate to the ‘genomes’ tab.
-Filter for Streptococcus pneumoniae.
+Filter for _Streptococcus pneumoniae_.

 >**<span style="color:#FC8E22; font-size:1.5em">Question 3</span>**
 <br/>How many genomes are from South Africa?